VF-96: Vietnam

 VF-96 embarked aboard USS Ranger for a deployment to Vietnam from 5 August 1964 to 6 May 1965.

-On 9 April 1965 an F-4B #151425 from VF-96 crashed into the sea following an engine flameout on launch for a four-plane combat air patrol.
+On 9 April 1965 an F-4B #151425 from VF-96 crashed into the sea following an engine flameout on launch for a four-plane combat air patrol (CAP).
 Later during the patrol an F-4B #151403 piloted by Lieutenant j.g.
 Terence M. Murphy and his RIO, Ensign Ronald Fegan, shot down a Chinese MiG-17 "Fresco" near Hainan, scoring the F-4 Phantom's first air-to-air victory.
 The Phantom was then shot down either by another MiG or, as enemy reports later indicated, an AIM-7 Sparrow from one of Murphy's and Fegan's wingmen.
 Murphy and Fegan were listed as killed in action, body not recovered.

 VF-96 embarked aboard the aircraft carrier for a deployment to Vietnam from 26 October 1965 to 21 June 1966.

 On 12 February 1967, Lieutenant Commander Martin Sullivan and Lieutenant j.g.
 Paul Carlson flying F-4B #152219 crashed at sea during intercept training.

 On 9 May 1968 USAF exchange pilot Captain John Heffernan and his RIO Lieutenant j.g.
 Frank Schumacher shot down a Vietnam People's Air Force (VPAF) MiG-21 with an AIM-7.